 There are 6 levels in total, each having a range of missions in them.
 Since completing a level takes around half an hour to an hour, the levels can be accessed via a password system.

-The soundtrack is inspired on that of the film's, unlike the Genesis' more action game music.
-Complex orchestrations delivered by the SNES' sound chip accompany the game to give it a movie-like feeling.
+The soundtrack is inspired on that of the film's, unlike the Genesis's more action game music.
+Complex orchestrations delivered by the SNES's sound chip accompany the game to give it a movie-like feeling.

 The SNES version was released after the movie, therefore it doesn't contain any deleted scenes or scenery present at the time of the other versions' developments.